Renormalization for Lorenz maps of monotone combinatorial types: Introduction

 The work \cite{Win1} presented a computer assisted proof of existence of a renormalization fixed point for the renormalization operator of type $(\{0,1\},\{1,0,0\})$.
 The renormalization operator of this particular type has been later shown to have a fixed point in the class of maps analytic on a neighbourhood of the unit interval using only complex analytic techniques in \cite{GaiWin}.

-In a more general setting, issues of existence of renormalization periodic points and hyperbolicity have been addressed in \cite{Win2}, where it is proved that the limit set of renormalization, restricted to monotone combinatorics with the return time of one branch being large and much larger than the return time for the other branch, is a Cantor set, and that each point in the limit set has a two-dimensional unstable manifold.
-Specifically, \cite{Win2} proves equivalents of our Main Proposition $\ref{mainprop1}$ and Main Theorem $\ref{mainthm1}$ for monotone combinatorial types with the following return times:
+In a more general setting, issues of existence of renormalization periodic points and hyperbolicity have been addressed in \cite{Win2}, where it is proved that the limit set of renormalization, restricted to monotone combinatorics with the return time of one branch being large and much larger than the return time for the other branch, is a Cantor set, and that each point in the limit set has a two-dimensional unstable manifold (cf Theorem $12.3$ and $12.5$ in \cite{Win2}).
+In particular, \cite{Win2} proves equivalents of our Main Proposition (cf Theorem $4.2$ and Theorem $5.1$ in \cite{Win2}) and Theorem A for monotone combinatorial types (cf Theorem $6.1$ in \cite{Win2}) with the following return times:

 where $n_-$ is sufficiently large, and $n_+$ depends on the choice of $n_-$.